 Yreka Western Railroad Co.
 (YW)

-The Yreka Western Railroad Co.
-(YW, AAR #873)
+The Yreka Railroad Company, dbA: Yreka Western Railroad Company (YW, AAR #873)

 is a Common Carrier Class III (Shortline) railroad serving the Siskiyou County California communities of Yreka and Montague.
 The YW built and has been operating the rail line since 1889 and interchanges with the Union Pacific Railroad (UP) and Central Oregon & Pacific Railroad (CORP)

-in Montague CA. The YW operates freight trains but its storied past included scheduled passenger trains and tourist/excursion The YW was incorporated in the State of California on August 24, 1933 and was the successor to the original Yreka Railroad Co.
+in Montague CA. The YW operates freight trains but its storied past included scheduled passenger trains and tourist/excursion The YW was incorporated in the State of California on August 24, 1933, identified as corporation number C0155224 and was the successor to the original Yreka Railroad Co.

-The Yreka Railroad was incorporated in May 1888 with capital stock of $100,000, and opened in January 1889, connecting Yreka to the Southern Pacific Railroad Company lessor Central Pacific Railroad (ex-California and Oregon Railroad).
+The original Yreka Railroad Company was incorporated in May 1888 with capital stock of $100,000, and opened in January 1889, connecting Yreka to the Southern Pacific Railroad Company lessor Central Pacific Railroad (ex-California and Oregon Railroad).
 The decision to build the Yreka Railroad was due in part to the Central Pacific's decision to bypass Yreka in favor of a shorter, and more level route through the Shasta Valley and the City of Montague.
 Not to be left without a rail connection, the citizens of Yreka formed their own railroad.
 The railroad hauled passengers and local freight.
 On August 24, 1933, the railroad was re-incorporated as the Yreka Western Railroad Company.

-The railroad was acquired by Willis Kyle in 1953 who eventually formed the Kyle Railways empire.
-In 1995 the Central Oregon and Pacific Railroad acquired the Southern Pacific (later Union Pacific) connection at Montague.
-In 1999 Kyle Railways sold the YW started operating a steam passenger train excursion known as the "Blue Goose" between Yreka and Montague, offering scenic views of Mount Shasta, the Shasta Valley and the Siskiyou Mountains.
+In 1986 under the Kyle Railways ownership, the YW started operating a steam passenger train excursion known as the "Blue Goose" between Yreka and Montague, offering scenic views of Mount Shasta, the Shasta Valley and the Siskiyou Mountains.